“I love her, and that’s the beginning and end of everything.”

 In previous posts, I’ve briefly mentioned the way the public eye views Zelda.
 Ernest Hemingway saw her as a negative influence on Scott’s performance as a writer.
 Their reputation as a couple was less than pristine.
 Infidelity, jealousy, and bitterness creeped in almost immediately.
 Movies like Midnight in Paris portray her as a little unhinged and even crazy.
 The well-known feud between her and Hemingway is also skated over.
 It’s almost as though this movie took every well-known characteristic of the writers, musicians, and artists of the jazz age and stereotyped them for the big screen.
 It would be a tragedy if this was the only picture left in people’s minds of these thinkers.
 Here is the moment Owen Wilson’s character meets the Fitzgeralds:

 While there are biographies and other historical accounts of our favorite literary couple from the jazz age, the imaginative portrayal is far more exciting.
 Definitely check out Z: The Beginning of Everything.
 Be sure to like us on Facebook because as the debut gets closer, we’ll be sure to let our readers know where they can find the episodes.

 Thanks for reading with us this fall.
-If you missed a post on Z, you can find them all HERE.
 We’ll be announcing our Winter read in a few short weeks, so be sure to subscribe to our newsletter for all the details.